-Since the innovation of Bitcoin in 2009, the world economy has observed the introduction of numerous cryptocurrencies to market such as Litecoin, Ethereum, Ripple, Dash and Monero, to name a few.
-Even though most of the cryptocurrencies operating in the market today are predominantly cloned from Bitcoin, there are several others built on a different functionality such as a new consensus mechanism and smart contracts.
+Since the innovation of Bitcoin in 2009, the world economy has observed the introduction of numerous cryptocurrencies to market such as Litecoin, Ethereum, Ripple, Dash and Monero.
+Even though most of the cryptocurrencies operating in the market today are predominantly cloned from Bitcoin, there are several others built on a different functionality such as a new consensus mechanism and smart contractsCITATIONS NEEDED HERE.
 Being the debutant in the industry, Bitcoin had enjoyed almost a monopoly with over 70% market share of global cryptocurrency industry until early 2017.
-Slowly other players entered the market, and, to date, there are more than 1,500 types of cryptocurrencies operating in the market.
+Slowly, other players entered the market, and, to date, there are more than 1,500 types of cryptocurrencies operating in the market.

 Since its inception in 2013, Ethereum, featuring smart contracts, has emerged as the biggest competitor to Bitcoin based on market share.
-As of April 2018, Bitcoin captures almost 37% of the cryptocurrency market, followed by Ethereum (16%), Ripple (8%) and Bitcoin Cash (6%) (Figure 2.1).
+As of April 2018, Bitcoin captures almost 37% of the cryptocurrency market, followed by Ethereum (16%), Ripple (8%), and Bitcoin Cash (6%) (Figure 2.1).

+NEVER USE SOMEONE ELSE’S FIGURES.
+THEY ARE COPYRIGHTED AND YOU DO NOT HAVE PERMISSION TO USE THEM IN YOUR PUBLICATION.
+ALWAYS CREATE YOUR OWN.

 Figure 2.1.
 Global market share of major cryptocurrencies [4]

-The industry has experienced an exponential growth in the number of active users in the past few years.
+The cryptocurrency market has experienced an exponential growth in the number of active users in the past few years.
 The current number of users is reported to be more than 23 million and is expected to cross 200 million by 2024 at the present growth rate [5].

-At the beginning of Q2 2018, the market capitalization of cryptocurrencies was over $430 billion (Figure 2.2).
-By the end of 2017, total Bitcoin supply crossed 16 million coins with an average 24-hour trade volume of $4.9 billion across 96 countries where the usages are unrestricted.
+At the beginning of Q2 2018, the market capitalization of cryptocurrencies was over $430 billion (Figure 2.2) CITATION NEEDED.
+By the end of 2017, total Bitcoin supply crossed 16 million coins with an average 24-hour trade volume of $4.9 billion across 96 countries where the usages are unrestricted CITATION NEEDED.
+YOUR DISCUSSION AND YOUR GRAPH DO NOT MESH.
+YOUR GRAPH SHOWS A SPIKE AT THE END.
+YOU DON’T MENTION THIS.
+WHY IS SPIKE THERE?
+WHAT HAPPENED?
+YOURE NOT DISCUSSING THIS ASPECT, SO JUST DROP THE GRAPH.

+GRAPH INTERFERES WITH YOUR STORY

 Figure 2.2.
-Total market capitalization for cryptocurrencies
+Total market capitalization for cryptocurrencies IF THIS IS NOT YOUR FIGURE, DELETE IT AND RECREATE IT.

+SHOULD INTRODUCE EXCHANGES BEFORE TALKING ABOUT TRADE VOLUME ALSO, WHAT ABOUT ACTUAL EXCHANGE OF CRYPTO CURRENCY FOR GOODS AND SERVICES?
 Exchanges are an essential component in cryptocurrency transactions.
 These exchanges, spread across the globe, offer an online marketplace where customers can buy and sell cryptocurrencies against assets like traditional money or other cryptocurrencies.
 The cryptocurrencies bought through an exchange are stored in customers’ cryptocurrency wallets.
 A wallet generally stores the public and private keys required to make a successful transaction of crypto assets and monitors customers’ funds.
-Mt.Gox was the first exchange to be established in 2010.
-Due to comparatively relaxed regulations, exchanges located in the Asia-Pacific region became more popular over time for cryptocurrency trading.
+Mt.Gox was the first exchange to be established in 2010 CITE NEEDED.
+Due to comparatively relaxed regulations, exchanges located in the Asia-Pacific region became more popular over time for cryptocurrency trading CITE NEEDED FOR THIS ASSERTION.
 Exchanges such as OKChain, Huobi and BTCChina have been widely used in recent years (Table 2.2 & Figure 2.3).
+WHAT DO THESE SHOW?
+EXPLAIN IT.
+DON’T JUST SAY GO LOOK AT IT.

 Table 2.2.
-Trade volumes and market share for major exchanges.
-[6]
+Trade volumes and market share for major exchanges [6].
+IS THIS YOUR TABLE OR TAKEN FROM 6?